Pwoodlock/comfyui-adaptiveprompts/README.md

 # ⚡ Quick Node Reference

+In these descriptions, a "phrase" can be defined as the space between two commas: *"masterpiece, **this is a phrase**, low quality"*

 ## Prompt Generation Nodes

-These nodes generate new content in your prompt, either by utilizing dynamic prompt syntax, or some other method of generation.
+> These nodes generate content in your prompt, either by utilizing dynamic prompt syntax, or some other method of generation.

->In these descriptions, a "phrase" can be defined as the space between two commas: *"masterpiece, **this is a phrase**, low quality"*

 | Node | Description | Note |
 |------|---------|-------|